timOTdev/0011_asynchronous_javascript_requests/notes.md

 ## Client Server Demonstration
 - The internet is a world of communication between clients, the internet, and servers
 - Clients makes a "GET" request and wait for a "RESPONSE" from the server
-- Synchronously, we have to wait for data to arrive to render a website as an example
+- Synchronously, we have to wait for data to arrive IE to render a website
-- With async, you can "get" data and the process will run in the background
+- With async, you can "get" request data and the process will run in the background
 - When the response returns, you can use a "callback" to apply special instructions to the response
-- Async allows us to make other requests or do othe things without having to wait for the response to return
+- Async allows us to make other requests or do other things without having to wait for the response to return
-- The website renders just updates the current page as responses return
+- The website renders just updates the current page as response return

 ## Ajax Definition & Examples
 - AJAX stands for asynchronous JavaScript and XML
-- XML use to be the dominant format, now most is JSON format
+- XML use to be the dominant format, now most use JSON format
 - So more correctly, AJAJ is a better name but doesn't sound as nice
 - So the AJAX response can return as XML, JSON, or HTML
 - The return formats as follows: